 Author: Dr Lydia Chan, Dermatology Registrar, Dermatology Department, Auckland District Health Board, Auckland, New Zealand.
-DermNet New Zealand Editor-in-Chief: A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
-Copy Writer: Gus Mitchell.
+DermNet NZ Editor-in-Chief: Adjunct A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
+Copy edited by Maria McGivern/Gus Mitchell.
 September 2017.

 Various syndromes that may affect the skin have been described after ingestion of fish or fish products.
 These include:

-Scombroid fish poisoning is caused by eating decomposing scombroid fish, such as kahawai, mackerel and tuna.
+Scombroid fish poisoning is caused by eating decomposing scombroid fish (eg, kahawai, mackerel, and tuna).
 Bacteria in the decomposing fish produce various by-products including scombrotoxin, which contains histamine.